linz1112/rwebhdfs-fix/README.md

 R Package for WebHDFS REST API

 ## Overview
+In this package, most code is same with original rwebhdfs package.
+But I modify the "http" adress to "https" address and change token to delagation token for user to be easier to use.
 This R package provides access to HDFS via WebHDFS REST API.
 For more information, please see: http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/WebHDFS.html